ibm-cloud-docs/privileged-access-gateway/pag-faq.md

 Ensure that the user has the `kubernetes-user` IAM role for PAG.
 In addition, the user needs IAM permission to the Kubernetes cluster itself.

+Also, and for this release, you must have a public gateway accessible from the subnet that you select for PAG in order for PAG to be able to authorize you have access.

 ## Why are some of my VPCs not selectable for use with PAG in the provisioning UI?
 {: #pag-faqs-vpc-not-selectable}